EU tightens law on foreign temp workers

 The revised rules adopted by the European Parliament mean posted workers will be entitled to the same level of pay as their local counterparts.

-In France, the UK and Germany there have been complaints of unfair competition from cheaper eastern Europe labour, said to undercut locals.
+In France, the UK and Germany there have been complaints of unfair competition from cheaper eastern European labour, said to undercut locals.

 It was an issue for the Brexit lobby.